sveinung/writings/maintainable_backbone_tests.md

 ========================================

 Testing complex Backbone.js views can be painful.
-These views often contain quite a bit of markup and logic, resulting in tests that are both cluttered and difficult to understand.
+These views often contain quite a bit of markup and logic, resulting in cluttered and brittle tests that are difficult to understand.
 Additionally, we often end up duplicating DOM selectors and Ajax responses.

 In this blog post we'll show one way of writing clean and maintainable tests for Backbone views.